 ► To download the diagnostic data via SCP:

-- Type the following SCP command and press Enter. scp <user name>@<device ip>:/diag-data.tgz - <user name> is the "admin" or any user profile with the Administrator or "Unrestricted View Privileges" privileges. - <device ip> is the IP address of the PX2 whose diagnostic data you want to download. - 2.
-Type the password when the system prompts you to type it.
+- Type the following SCP command and press Enter. scp <user name>@<device ip>:/diag-data.tgz - <user name> is the "admin" or any user profile with the Administrator or "Unrestricted View Privileges" privileges.

 Chapter 9: Using SCP Commands